 Lee College accepts credit from the College Level Examination Program (CLEP) and the Dantes Subject Standardized Test (DSST).
 Both offer standardized tests that measure a person's knowledge of the material covered in introductory college courses.
 Students who score the established minimum score can receive college credit for the specific test area.
-More information on the CLEP exam can be found at their website: www.collegeboard.com/student/testing/clep/exams.html.
+The Lee College Testing Center is a certified testing center for CLEP.
+More information on CLEP tests available through the Lee College Testing Center can be found at lee.edu/testing/clep.
 More information on the DSST exam can be found on their website, www.getcollegecredit.com.